Cray-HPE/docs-csm/upgrade/1.5.2/README.md

 * Fixed issue for `goss-servers` being able to be installed without `goss`, `goss-servers` now requires `goss` as a dependency
 * Fixed issue for `goss-servers.service` from being disabled when updating the `goss-servers`’s package.
 * DHCP: Boot filename can be overridden on a per-node basis.

-## Limitations

-* Power capping support for Paradise hardware
-    * Power caps are applied to the processor complex, not to the entire node
-    * A power cap cannot be applied when node power is off
-    * If a power cap is set when node power is on, it will be removed if the node is ever powered off.
-A new power cap must be applied after the node is powered back on

 ## Steps